csi-greifflab/Absolut/README.md

 *Outputs*

-File called "1FBI_XFinalBindings_Process_1_Of_1.txt", containing the structural annotation on how each 11-mer (Slide) binds to the antigen, with its binding energy and its structure (position-list of moves)
+- Text file called *"1FBI_XFinalBindings_Process_1_Of_1.txt"*, containing the structural annotation on how each 11-mer (Slide) binds to the antigen, with its binding energy and its structure (position-list of moves)
 A new ID is generated for each slide, with the CDR3ID from the input file followed with \_ and the number of the slide and a/b/c... if different structures share the best binding energy.
 The best way a CDR3 binds to the antigen is annotated with Best=true.
 This file format is called **Raw Binding** dataset